TUDSSL/WARio/artifact/WARio-PLDI-2022-artifact/README.md

   * `-loop-write-clusterer` - enables the transformation
   * `-lwc-loop-unroll` - perform the unroll step
   * `-lwc-loop-unroll-count=8` - unroll candidate loops 8 times
-  * `-lwc-loop-unroll-threshold=400` - don't unroll if the candidate loop exceeds 400 instructions (limit code size growth)
+  * `-lwc-loop-unroll-threshold=400` - do not unroll if the candidate loop exceeds 400 instructions (limit code size growth)
 * `ICLANG_PASS_LOOP_CLUSTER_FLAGS` - enables the write clustering of the _Loop Write Clusterer_ transformation
   * `-loop-write-clusterer` - enables the transformation
   * `-lwc-loop-schedule` - perform the write cluster step